mgeck64/ccalc-gtk/readme.md

 - Supports 8, 16, 32, 64 and 128 bit integer types
 - Supports binary, octal, decimal and hexadecimal numbers, both integer and floating point (and complex)
-- Supports floating point numbers up to 50 decimal significant digits (+ guard digits)
+- Supports floating point numbers with 100 decimal significant digits (+ guard digits)
 ## Dependencies
 This project depends on another of my projects, ccalc-lib; that project provides